-The Wolcott Hotel was not built by one of New York's Professional developers, but by a relative outsider, William C. Dewey.
-Dewey was a native of Springfield, Massachusetts, and would often travel back home even when he was active in New York City businesses.
-In the 1880s, he lived in a row house at 16 West 31st Street, but moved uptown later in the decade.
+William C. Dewey, a non-native developer, built The Wolcott Hotel.
+Dewey grew up in Springfield, Massachusetts, and traveled home even when he worked in New York City businesses.
+In the 1880s, he lived downtown, but moved uptown later in the decade.

-Later in the 1890s, he became involved in real estate and hotel management and had a piano dealership on 14th Street.
-In 1902, Dewey began a short-lived career in real estate, filing plans for a tenement on 36thbetween 2nd and 3rd Avenue, a lofting building on Greenwich Street, a 10-story apartment house at the northeast corner of 80th and Broadway, and The Wolcott Hotel.
-For the last two ambitious projects, he retained John H. Duncan as his architect.
+In 1902, Dewey began a short-lived career in real estate, filing plans for an apartment tenement, a lofting building, a 10-story apartment house, and The Wolcott Hotel.
+For the last two projects, he retained John H. Duncan as his architect.

-At this time, Duncan was one of the most famous architects in the United States.
-He had hurtled to national attention in the early 1890s when he was selected as the architect of what is now known as Grant's Tomb, the most popular American attraction at the turn of the century.
-This success led to townhouse commissions from some of New York's richest families: Otto H. Kahn, Arthur Lehman (of Lehman Brothers), the Goelets, the Straus’, and others.
+At this time, Duncan held the title as one of the most famous architects in the United States, and he gained national attention in the early 1890s when he was selected as the architect of Grant's Tomb, the most popular American attraction at the turn of the century.
+This success led to townhouse commissions from some of New York's richest families.

-On the lower floor, the muscular-carved busts and blocky rustication (the horizontal banding of the façade), the sharp leafwork at the tenth floor, the crisp, unyielding strap work, and the giant dormers are all trademark Duncan elements.
+On the lower floor, muscular-carved busts and blocky rustication, sharp leaf work, unyielding strap work, and giant dormers are trademark Duncan elements.

-An original plan shows the original lobby in its present position, but the office on the right.
-The lobby originally extended all the way to the rear, under a musicians’ gallery, which still survives, into the dining room at the rear.
-The ground floor had a ladies’ Reception Room and a café with a leaded glass ceiling at the front, and a Smoking Room, Children's Dining Room, and Palm Room on the sides.
-An early brochure describes “high French mirrors” lining the Louis XVI-style lobby, with mahogany chairs upholstered in green velvet with the hotel's crest embroidered in gold.
+An original plan shows the lobby in its present position, but with the office on the right.
+The lobby extended to the rear, under a musicians’ gallery, into the dining room.
+The ground floor had a ladies’ Reception Room, a café, and a Smoking Room, Children's Dining Room, and Palm Room on the sides.

-The Palm Room ceiling was apparently stained or leaded glass over a trellis of vines, “giving the effect of being open to the sky.”
-Compared to other buildings of this type in Midtown, The Wolcott Hotel's interior is amazingly intact; stained glass, ornamental iron, rich molding, mosaic floors, and other elements survive in almost every area.
-The decorations to the 300 guest rooms “were executed with artistic taste and the appointments are perfect to the last degree, including all the latest improvements for the comfort of hotel patrons.”
+The Palm Room ceiling was stained or leaded glass over a trellis of vines, “giving the effect of being open to the sky.”
+Compared to other buildings of this type in Midtown, The Wolcott Hotel's interior is amazingly intact; ornamental iron, mosaic floors, and other elements remain.
+The guest rooms “were executed with artistic taste and the appointments are perfect to the last degree, including all the latest improvements for the comfort of hotel patrons.”

-A building planned in 1902 should have finished no later than the end of 1903 but the hotel was not finished until March 1904, when Dewey leased The Wolcott Hotel to James H. Breslin, one of the leading hotel men of the period.
-Later news accounts indicate the labor strikes held up the process past the time when Dewey's short-term construction financing due for repayment and a receiver for the building was appointed in October 1904.
-The American Mortgage Company took back the building in early 1905, and after Dewey retired to obscurity.
+The hotel should have been finished no later than the end of 1903, but it took until March 1904 to complete construction, when Dewey leased it to James H. Breslin, a current leading hotel man.
+Labor strikes delayed the process past Dewey's construction financing repayment due date and an owner was appointed in October 1904.
+The American Mortgage Company took back the building in early 1905, and Dewey retired to obscurity.

-James Breslin's lease was undisturbed, and indeed, he moved into The Wolcott Hotel when it opened on March 1, 1904.
-A brochure from near to the time of opening calls it “An Ideal Hotel.”
-The hotel clearly served transient guests, but was also the permanent home for several dozen.
+James Breslin moved into The Wolcott Hotel when it opened on March 1, 1904.
+A brochure from that time called it “An Ideal Hotel.”
+It served transient guests and was also the permanent home for several dozen.

-The 1915 census gives an idea of the level of service in The Wolcott Hotel.
-In addition to the guests, the census taker recorded two cooks, 11 maids, two “glass maids,” a pantry girl, head cleaner, and 11 cleaning women.
-Most of the staff were of Irish descent.
+The 1915 census reveals The Wolcott Hotel’s level of service.
+In addition to the guests, they recorded two cooks, 11 maids, two “glass maids,” a pantry girl, head cleaner, and 11 cleaning women.